JohnMalmsteen/aib-datathon/README.md

 The aim of this project is to showcase the use of a node api using five datasets given by AIB during the [AIB Datahack competition](https://www.aibdatahack.com/) on the 7th of November.
 The [project](https://gist.github.com/ianmcloughlin/53d5f1655bc276373625) is for Dr Ian Mc'Loughlin, Semantic Web & Linked Data Module, GMIT.

-We chose this project due to the fact that it is based on a real scenario and the datasets are quite huge and representational of real datasets.
+We chose this project due to the fact that it is based on a real scenario and the datasets are quite substantial and representational of real datasets.

 Banking is of huge importance in society, the more insight we can get into our banking data the better we can manage it.